Getting your refund

 Paying your taxes

 There are several ways to pay your taxes with Simple.
-The best option depends on the circumstances and the entity you're going to pay.

 - You can schedule an auto debit (also called electronic funds transfers).